 ArtResin in its liquid form is sticky stuff.
 REALLY sticky!

 Your first line of defense should always be a pair of gloves.

 Gloves will protect the user from a sticky mess as well as possible skin irritation.

 We like to use nitrile gloves here at the studio - they are similar to latex but a lot stronger and with none of the allergenic compounds commonly associated with latex.

-If you do happen to get ArtResin on your skin, promptly wash it off with soap and water.
-You can use handsoap, but we find an exfoliant to be far more effective at cleaning sticky hands!
+If you do happen to get ArtResin on your skin, promptly wash it off.
+You can use hand soap, but we find an exfoliant cleanser to be far more effective at cleaning sticky hands!

 Dave made a great video on how to clean your hands:

-( and another great video here on how to clean your tools! )
+( and another great video here on how to clean your resin cups and containers )

-NOTE: ArtResin produces a very low odor which, depending on the sensitivity of the user, may be barely noticeable or not noticeable at all.
+ArtResin produces a very low odor which, depending on the sensitivity of the user, may be barely noticeable or not noticeable at all.
 It's important to differentiate that what the user is smelling is simply that - a smell - and NOT fumes.
-If a scent is detected, feel free to use a respirator to make your user experience more comfortable.

 So let the label be your guide: if the resin you're using doesn't say "conforms to ASTM D-4236", then chances are it poses some serious health risks.
 Please make sure you are taking appropriate safety precautions or even easier ... switch to a safe product like ArtResin :)